 Neighborhood Fun Fact:

-The neighborhood is known for and named after the old textile factory that used to be located there.
-Many of the residential buildings that exist in Kombinat were built to house factory workers during the communist period.
+Many of the residential buildings that exist in Kombinat were built in the late ’50 to house factory workers during the communist period.

 Elegant and quiet, but at the same time trendy and busy by night, it steals your heart with its old villas and their colorful gardens, turned to fancy hotels, pubs, and restaurants.

 This is a part of Tirana that offers a wide range of delicacies; both Albanian cuisine and international delights accompanied by the traditional hospitality Albanian natives are famous for!

 If you stop at the intersection with Rruga “Mustafa Matohiti”, there are more than 10 opportunities to choose from, be it for your weekend nights-out or just a drink & lovely food at any time of the day.

 Some important embassies are located here: that of the USA, Netherlands, Spain, Iran, Italy (Ambassador’s residence as well).